Tigers vs. Athletics Player Props Betting Odds

-Player props can be found for Spencer Torkelson and Esteury Ruiz, among others, when the Detroit Tigers host the Oakland Athletics at Comerica Park on Tuesday at 6:40 PM ET.
+Player props are listed for Spencer Torkelson and Esteury Ruiz, among others, when the Detroit Tigers host the Oakland Athletics at Comerica Park on Wednesday at 6:40 PM ET.

 Bet on this matchup or its props with BetMGM!